Skip to content

 SAS Developer Notes:

-• Target dataset: work.STAGING_DS
+• Staged dataset: work.STAGING_DS

 POST_APPROVE_HOOK